Kafka (Message queue service)

 Depending on your needs, instead of explicit endpoint configuration, you can use default endpoint configuration.

-With the above definition, the application container now has access to the service via the relationship <RELATIONSHIP_NAME>
+With the above definition, the application container now has access to the service via the relationship <RELATIONSHIP_NAME> and its corresponding service environment variables.

 Example configuration